 The Artist Program offers two creative avenues to pursue: The General Track and Storyboard Track.
 The General Track offers hands-on experience working with established color, background, character, and prop artists, while the Storyboard Track offers hands-on experience working with lead storyboard artists.

-Applicants that were not selected will be notified by mail, by the end of July.
+Applicants that were not selected will be notified by the end of July.
 Please note: notification dates are subject to change.

-Finalists will be notified no later than May 30, 2015.
+Finalists will be notified by no later than the end of May 2016.

-Chosen Artists will be notified no later than June 30, 2015.
+Chosen Artists will be notified by no later than the end of June 2016.

 You must be 18 years or older to participate.
 You must possess and present evidence of identity and United States employment eligibility (valid for the duration of the Program).
 If you have previously applied to the Program and have not been selected, you are welcome and encouraged to apply again.
 However, you are required to submit an updated portfolio or storyboard, supplemental materials, and/or reel each time you apply.